 For more information about Moanalua Gardens Foundation, please visit our legacy website by clicking here.

-Since 1978 on the third Saturday in July, the annual Prince Lot Hula Festival at spectacular Moanalua Gardens has brought together premier hālau hula (hula groups) from throughout the islands for a daylong celebration of hula in a non-competitive setting.
+Since 1978 on the third Saturday in July, the annual Prince Lot Hula Festival has brought together premier hālau hula (hula groups) from throughout the islands for a daylong celebration of hula in a non-competitive setting.
 One of Hawai‘i’s most exciting cultural events, the festival allows thousands of island residents and visitors to experience the beauty and spirit of the Hawaiian culture.

-Please join Moanalua Gardens Foundation on Saturday, July 16 Sunday, July 17, 2016 from 9 am to 4 pm, as we celebrate Mo‘olelo O Moanalua…the stories of Moanalua, the 39th annual Prince Lot Hula Festival.
+Please join Moanalua Gardens Foundation on Saturday, July 15 Sunday, July 16, 2017 from 9 am to 4 pm, as we celebrate Laukanaka Ka Hula, the 40th annual Prince Lot Hula Festival.
 Enjoy two fun fun-filled days of outstanding hula and activities, including concerts, craft fair, cultural demonstrations, local foods, and more.

 Ho‘omālama pono i Kamananui a me nā poe (We need your help!)

 Since 1970 years, MGF has offered award-winning educational programs, celebrations and services to Hawai‘i’s people.
 No other organization is so deeply dedicated to preserving and perpetuating the history, native culture and environment of Hawai‘i, Moanalua Gardens, Kamananui Valley and our people.
 As a non-profit organization, we depend heavily upon our supporters, sponsors, donors, and volunteers.

 Please take a minute now to become a member, renew your membership, or make a donation online or below.
 A 501(c)(3) non-profit organization dedicated to preserving the native culture, environment and people of Hawai‘i — we are the Moanalua Gardens Foundation.